Juli-GR/Competitive_Programming/README.md

 # Competitive_Programming

-In this repository I will upload my solutions to some competitive programming problems from sites like codeforces
+In this repository I will upload my solutions to some competitive programming problems of ICPC contests and from sites like codeforces